searleser97/cpbooster/README.md

   - RTE (Runtime Error)
   - CE (Compilation Error)
 - Run code with your own debugging flags easily
+  - `cpb test mycode.cpp --debug` to use keyboard as input
+  - `cpb test mycode.cpp --debug --testId 2` to use a test case file as input
 - open a new terminal in the contest directory immediately after cloning it
   - List of **supported terminals** for this feature:
     - konsole